 - A conforming Java environment as above.

-- A copy of the GATE sources and the build scripts either the SRC distribution package from the nightly snapshots or a copy of the GATE CVS repository obtained through anonymous CVS (see Section 3.2.3).
+- A copy of the GATE sources and the build scripts either the SRC distribution package from the nightly snapshots or a copy of the code obtained through Subversion (see Section 3.2.3).

 - An appreciation of natural beauty.